Group Size

 In Kathmandu

-Enjoy a leisure day.
-You are on your own.
+Enjoy a leisurely day in Kathmandu, which is your own.
 Participating in a day tour in Kathmandu is a pleasant plan.
-You can also go for shopping in Thamel, a tourist hub where you can buy souvenir items like handicrafts and arts to your family.
-At eventide, we will relish a farewell dinner to celebrate our successful climb.
-While enjoying our supper, we will also be entertained to a scintillating cultural dance performed by the local belles
+You can also go shopping in Thamel, a tourist hub where you can buy souvenir items like handicrafts and art for your family.
+We will relish a farewell dinner at Eventide to celebrate our successful climb.
+While enjoying our supper, we will also be entertained by a scintillating cultural dance performed by the local bells.

 Please do not hesitate to let us know if you would like to extend your stay.
 Kindly email us for more details on extensions.